farazsth98/farazsth98.github.io/_posts/2019-07-19-rop-emporium-challenges.markdown

 The 64-bit version is slightly more difficult because function arguments don't get passed through the stack anymore.

 When a function is called, the function's arguments are passed in through 6 registers.
-In order (from the 1st to the 6th argument), the registers are `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9`.
+The registers are (in order from the 1st to the 6th argument):

+1. rdi
+2. rsi
+3. rdx
+4. rcx
+5. r8
+6. r9

 In this case, since we want to call `system()` with the address to the string "/bin/cat flag.txt", we have to first put this address into `rdi` before calling `system()`.

 This is where a tool like ropper comes into play.
-What ropper does is it goes through a binary and finds all occurrences of these things called "gadgets".
+What ropper does is it goes through a binary and finds all occurrences of these bits of assembly called "gadgets".
 An example of a gadget is `pop rdi; ret;`, which simply pops the top value off the stack into the RDI register, then returns out to the next value on the stack.
 This is known as a "pop rdi gadget".
-Another gadget might be a `pop rsi; pop r15; ret;` gadget, which you can return into after the pop rdi gadget, in order to call a function with more than one argument.
+Another gadget might be a `pop rsi; pop r15; ret;` gadget, which you can return into out of a pop rdi gadget.
+This would allow you to control up to three arguments to a function!

 A pop rdi gadget works well for us since `system()` only requires one argument..
 We start out by using ropper to find a pop rdi gadget.